 - WIS 7980 Research for Doctoral Dissertation (variable): Credits taken while conducting doctoral research for dissertation after admission to candidacy.
 Not appropriate for students who have not passed their qualifying exam.
 Offered every term.
 S/U grade.

 COURSES TAUGHT BY WILDLIFE FORENSICS STAFF

-The following courses are regularly taught online-only courses comprising an “off-book” degree in Wildlife Forensics and Conservation.
-Most of these courses have 6 seats reserved for research and non-thesis MS students in core WEC programs.
-They count just the same as those listed above for WIS graded course credits for research and non-thesis MS students, and do not require presence in Gainesville (so can be taken while in the field or working a summer job elsewhere, for example).
-Please see this site for the Forensics Program Description via the Maples Center.
-The study abroad and internship courses (bottom) are contract courses and they implement a review and selection process – seats are not guaranteed!
+The following courses are regularly taught online-only courses comprising an “off-book” MS non-thesis degree in Wildlife Forensics and Conservation that is seperate from our on campus MS and PhD (core) programs.
+HOWEVER, most of these courses have 6 seats reserved for graduate students in our core WEC programs.
+They count just the same as those listed above for WIS graded course credits, but these do not require presence in Gainesville (so can be taken while in the field or working a job elsewhere, for example).
+Please see this site for the Wildlife Forensics Programs offered via the Maples Center.
+Contact Narasi Ramachandran firstname.lastname@example.org to be enrolled in one of the classes below.

 - WIS 6934 Wildlife Tracks and Sign (3): Offered fall term.

 - WIS 6050 Professional Communication in Wildlife Forensic Science (3): Offered fall term.

 - WIS 6306 Applied Wildlife Forensic Genetics (3): Prerequisite: VME 6573.
 Offered spring term.

 - WIS 6421 Wildlife Toxicology: The Ecohealth Perspective (3): Offered irregularly.

 - WIS 6425 Carrion Ecology and Evolution (3): Offered summer term.

 - WIS 6552 Conservation Medicine (3): Offered spring term.